Hdz2001/Hdz2001.github.io/README.md

       1. Make sure your GitHub repository name is `[YourUserName].github.io`
       2. Make sure the GitHub website url is `https://[YourUserName].github.io/`
       3. Make sure your resume file name is `index.md`

-3. **What is Git and Version Control and why Version Control is important?**
-- **What is Git?**
-  - Git is a distributed version control system designed to track changes in files, enabling collaboration among developers working on software projects.
-- **What is Version Control and why it is important?**
-  - Version control is a mechanism that tracks modifications to a file or group of files across time, enabling you to retrieve specific versions later on.
-  - It's important to understand and correctly apply version control to keep track of your work and know what changes have been made.
-Modern websites like GitHub has version control and many different things you can do with it.